 In 2012, Chile’s Ministry of National Defense provided the Monitor with a document detailing the export of a total of 191 cluster bombs to Colombia in 1994 (55 250kg cluster bombs, four air-dropped 250kg cluster bombs, and one fin stabilizer for a CB-250kg cluster bomb) and in 1997 (132 250kg cluster bombs).

-In an April 2012 letter to the Monitor, a Ministry of External Relations official stated that the Colombian air force decided to stop using cluster munitions after an evaluation found that they did not meet the operational requirements or needs of Colombia.
+In an April 2012 letter, a Ministry of External Relations official told the Monitor that the Colombian air force decided to stop using cluster munitions after an evaluation found that they did not meet the operational requirements or needs of Colombia.

-In May 2009, Colombia’s Minister of Defense, Juan Manuel Santos, acknowledged that the Colombian armed forces have used cluster munitions in the past “to destroy clandestine airstrips and camps held by illegal armed groups” but noted the submunitions sometimes did not explode and “became a danger to the civilian population.”
+In May 2009, Colombia’s Minister of Defense, Juan Manuel Santos, acknowledged that the Colombian armed forces had used cluster munitions in the past “to destroy clandestine airstrips and camps held by illegal armed groups” and noted that the submunitions sometimes did not explode and “became a danger to the civilian population.”

 The Monitor has reported on the case of apparent cluster munition use by the Colombian air force at Santo Domingo in the municipality of Tame (Arauca) on 13 December 1998, killing 17 and injuring 27 others.
-An investigation showed that a World War II-era “cluster adapter” of US origin was used to disperse several 20lb (9kg) fragmentation bombs during the attack.
-At the end of December 2012, the Inter-American Human Rights Court published its verdict on the case, finding that the Colombian air force used an ANM1A2 bomb, which it said meets the definition of a cluster munition.
+An investigation showed that a World War II-era “cluster adapter” of US origin was used to disperse several 20-pound (9kg) fragmentation bombs during the attack.
+In December 2012, the Inter-American Human Rights Court published its verdict on the case that found the Colombian air force used an AN-M1A2 bomb, which it said meets the definition of a cluster munition.
 The court found that Colombia should treat victims of the attack in accordance with its victim assistance obligations under the Convention on Cluster Munitions.

 Stockpiling and destruction

 Colombia announced the completion of the destruction of its stockpile of cluster munitions on 24 November 2009.
-In total, it destroyed 72 cluster munitions (31 ARC-32 and 41 CB-250K cluster bombs) containing 10,832 submunitions.
+It destroyed a total of 72 cluster munitions (31 ARC-32 and 41 CB-250K cluster bombs) containing 10,832 submunitions.

-Colombia has stated that it is not retaining any cluster munitions or submunitions for training or development purposes.
+Colombia is not retaining any cluster munitions or submunitions for research or training purposes.

 For details on Colombia’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 58–59.

-Email from Camilo Serna Villegas, Operations Coordinator, CCCM, 11 August 2010.
+Email from Camilo Serna Villegas, Operations Coordinator, Colombian Campaign to to Ban Landmines, 11 August 2010.